EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 The accident happened in 2015.
 I was driving on Granada Blvd. in Ormond Beach.
 I'd just gotten off of the interstate when I'd come upon a long line of traffic stopped at a light.
 I was feet from the left turn lane for that light.
 I saw the light turn green and traffic started to move when I heard the crashing noises!
 I thought, "What is that!" while looking at contorting vehicles in my rearview mirror.
 "If I could just get to that turn lane!"
 I thought.
 Time slowed to a crawl.
 But it was too late!
 I felt my car jerk, not hard, but I definitely felt it.
-"Okay, that wasn't as bad as I thought it would be" I thought as I pulled my car off into the median.
+"Okay, that wasn't as bad as I thought it would be" I said to myself as I pulled my car off into the median.
 I got out to see what happened behind me.

 The scene was strange.
 I'd been in this situation several times before.
 (My first car was totaled this way.
 Someone wasn't paying attention and slammed into a line of cars I was in while taking my brother to a friend's house.)
 I went back to the SUV that I perceived caused the whole thing.
 When I got there the scene was so vivid!
 The front end of the SUV was in pieces all over the road.